 Elizabeth Cady Stanton was the intellectual and radical force behind the original women's rights movement for over fifty years, but when she published a feminist critique of the Bible in 1895, she was publicly censured for allegedly damaging the cause of suffrage.
 Based on true events and research drawn from multiple sources, Elizabeth Cady Stanton - The First Suffragist is a moving, funny and inspirational biopic about an American hero who improved the lives of millions of women.

 Elizabeth Cady Stanton - The First Suffragist is an historical biopic.
-It made the second round (top 15%) in the drama genre in the 2016 Austin Film Festival Screenwriting Competition (then titled Elizabeth Cady Stanton - The First Suffragette).
+It made the top 20% in the 2018 Nicholl Fellowship Screenplay Competition and the second round (top 15%) in the drama genre in the 2016 Austin Film Festival Screenwriting Competition (formerly titled Elizabeth Cady Stanton - The First Suffragette).

 "Elizabeth Cady Stanton is an impressive figure from all angles, and this script tells her story with passion and aplomb.
 We get a strong sense of not only what Elizabeth stood for and why she fought, but who she was as a woman.
 By showing her more human qualities, her vulnerabilities and struggles, she stands out as a real person, not just a significant historical figure, and that makes her story all the more engaging.
 We can share in her success and challenges, and feel a sense of victory when the epilogue tells us of the ultimate success of the suffrage movement.
 The supporting cast is rich and compelling as well.
 Elizabeth encounters and works with several important players in the movement for equality, including Susan B. Anthony, Sojourner Truth, and Frederick Douglass.
 Frederick Douglass has one of the most powerful scenes of the script, when he argues that the right of African Americans to live in safety is currently more urgent than women's suffrage, citing the atrocities of lynchings and hate crimes.
 Elizabeth Cady Stanton is long overdue for a contemporary and worthy biopic, and this script does her and her noble cause justice, with passion and humanity."